fyne-io/fyne-io.github.io/_posts/2020-04-06-updated-release-schedule.md

 family members over the last months.
 We know that a lot of teams have been impacted by the recent outbreaks around the world and our thoughts are with them.
-Hopefully those of you who are relying on Fyne for their software development will understand as we re-structure our plans to accomodate ongoing uncertainty.
+Hopefully those of you who are relying on Fyne for their software development will understand as we re-structure our plans to accommodate ongoing uncertainty.

 The largest impact on our delivery plans is that the data binding feature which we know people have been waiting for will not be in the next feature release.